gulrak/cadmium/README.md

 * MegaChip 8
 * XO-CHIP
 * VIP-CHIP-8
+* VIP-CHIP-8 TPD
+* VIP-HI-RES-CHIP-8
+* VIP-CHIP-8X
 * CHIP-8-DREAM

+Whith `CHIP-8-STRICT` Cadmium might be the first high-level emulator that has a core that can execute CHIP-8 with the behavior and timing of the initial VIP CHIP-8 interpreter without actually emulating the actual COSMAC VIP.
+While this core, like other HLE emulators, can not execute machine subroutines, it emulates the exact timing behavior of every instruction and the overall frame timing to reach cycle exact accuracy compared to the real machine.
+The main difference to the VIP-CHIP-8 preset is, that this one needs quite less host CPU resources.

 The `SUPER-CHIP COMP` or `SCHIPC` is a more generic variant that is similar to Chromatophores SCHPC/GCHPC variants of SCHIP1.1 to allow more modern games